Core Teaching Faculty

 Les Roberts, PhD, has led more than 50 surveys in 17 countries.
 In recent years he has taken part in studies to measure mortality during war in Democratic Republic of Congo, Iraq, Zimbabwe and Central African Republic.
 He served as Director of Health Policy at the International Rescue Committee for three years.
 Les teaches Public Health and Humanitarian Action, Water and Sanitation in Complex Emergencies, Investigative Methods in Complex Emergencies, and Epidemiological Methods for Measuring Human Rights Abuses.
 Les previously served as the interim Director of the Program on Forced Migration and Health from 2012-2014.

-Rachel Moresky, MD focuses on international emergency medicine systems development in resource-poor settings, humanitarian relief, disaster medicine, disaster communication systems, referral, and public health applications of emergency medical care.
+Rachel Moresky, MD, MPH focuses on international emergency medicine systems development in resource-poor settings, humanitarian relief, disaster medicine, disaster communication systems, referral, and public health applications of emergency medical care.
 Dr. Moresky currently directs sidHARTe - Strengthening Emergency Systems program in Ghana, and teaches Communicable Disease in Complex Emergencies.

 Mike Wessells, PhD, is lead investigator of inter-agency action research on strengthening community-based child protection mechanisms in Sierra Leone and Kenya.
 He has conducted extensive research on the holistic impacts of war and political violence on children, and regularly advises UN agencies, governments, and donors on issues of psychosocial support.
 Mike teaches Psychosocial and Mental Health Issues in Forced Migration.

-Craig Spencer, MD, MPH, is a PFMH emergency medicine fellow alumni and a new PFMH faculty member!
+Craig Spencer, MD, MPH, is a PFMH emergency medicine fellow alumni.
 He has added a much needed historical lens in the Public Health and Humanitarian Assistance curriculum with his course, "Lessons (Un)Learned in Humanitarian Assistance: A Historical Perspective."
-Dr. Spencer is also the director of global health in emergency medicine at New York-Presbyterian/Columbia University Medical Center.
-Our students are delighted to have Craig’s experience and enthusiasm in the classroom.
+Dr. Spencer is also the Director of Global Health in Emergency Medicine at New York-Presbyterian/Columbia University Medical Center.

 Sara Casey, DrPH, focuses on using sound data collection and analysis to improve the availability and quality of sexual and reproductive health services in countries whose health systems have been weakened by war or natural disaster.
 Dr. Casey is Director of the Reproductive Health Access, Information and Services in Emergencies (RAISE) Initiative, a global program collaborating with program partners to identify and respond to challenges to improve contraceptive and abortion-related services in humanitarian settings in Africa and Asia.
 She provides technical guidance to partners to establish program monitoring and evaluation systems and conduct health facility assessments, population-based surveys and other implementation research.